 8.3 The Seller undertakes to resolve the complaints in a reasonable period of time for all the goods for which the Buyer has a relevant warranty and has timely informed the Seller about the defects.

-8.4 Any physical damage of the goods, which is the consequence of impacts, falls, lightning strikes, incorrect parking, etc., shall not be covered by the warranty, except in case the Buyer clearly proves that the Buyer received such goods upon signing the takeover document.
+8.4 Any physical damage of the goods, which is the consequence of impacts, falls, lightning strikes, incorrect parking, etc., shall not be covered by the warranty, except in case the Buyer clearly proves that it received such goods upon signing the takeover document.

-8.5 Moreover, the goods shall lose the warranty for incorrect use, processing and storage.
+8.5 Moreover, it shall lose the warranty for incorrect use, processing and storage.

 8.6 The Seller shall not be liable for any damage caused to the Buyer as a consequence of the Seller’s delays in fulfilling its contractual obligations due to incorrect or inaccurate information, specifications, projects or any other information provided by the Buyer.